Lashonda Lester: Career

 Lester was increasingly well known nationally when she died in 2017.
 She had recently received critical praise for a high-profile performance with Marc Maron and was due to record her first special for the TV series Comedy Central Stand-Up Presents later that year.
 Several national publications, including Paste and Vulture, published lengthy obituaries after her death.

+A posthumous album, Shondee Superstar, was released by Stand Up!
+Records in 2019.
+It was compiled by Stand Up!'s Dan Schlissel from three performances by Lester at Austin's Velveeta Room in 2016 and 2017.
+Shondee Superstar was well received by critics.
+Writing in Paste, Bond called the album "a lovely introduction to a voice that’s both purely unique and universally relatable."
+Valerie Lopez and Lara Smith of Comedy Wham called the album "superb" and praised Lester's "knack for storytelling" and ability to "turn a simple phrase with perfect timing and absolutely slay an audience."
+The album was later reissued as part of Stand Up!
+Records' anniversary box set The Headliners in 2024.

 Personal life

-Lester and her husband, Dana, had a son.
+Lester and her husband, Dana, had a son, born in 2006.

 Health issues and death

 Lester was diagnosed with a chronic kidney disease in 2015, and had been hospitalized prior to her death.
 She underwent dialysis four times a week, often using the time to write new material.
+After winning the Funniest Person In Austin award, she wore the crown and cape she'd been given to the next morning's dialysis session.